3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

 ## A more honest history of visual effects and animation

+Film has always been a risky buissnes even in the "golden age".
+Let's not just have a polishd version of its history.
 Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.
 Feel free to edit and add.
 This is missing Japanese animation etc.